Ben Shapiro: Climate change

-Shapiro has acknowledged that climate change is occurring, but questioned "what percentage of global warming is attributable to human activity."
-Regarding sea-level rise as a result of climate change which will result in coastal property being flooded, Shapiro said, "You think people aren't just going to sell their homes and move?".
-He was accused of climate change denial by Scientific American for an opinion piece on the 2020 California wildfires, with the outlet arguing climate change contributed more to the severity of the fires than state policies, as Shapiro had claimed.
-In 2021, he said he believed that 4 °C (7.2 °F) of global warming should not be considered an emergency and that he viewed this as "purely a political designation".
+Shapiro has acknowledged climate change as a legitimate phenomenon, although he has questioned "what percentage of global warming is attributable to human activity."
+In relation to concerns over increased flooding of coastal property from sea-level rise as a result of climate change, Shapiro stated, "You think people aren't just going to sell their homes and move?"
+Writing for GQ, in response to that remark, Jay Willis adds, "The possibility that no market will exist for property that is literally underneath the ocean seems not to have occurred to him."
+In an opinion piece on the 2020 California wildfires, Shapiro argued that state policies had contributed more to the severity of the fires than climate change.
+In response, Scientific American accused Shapiro of promoting climate change denial.

+In 2021, he stated that a global temperature increase over the next century of 4 °C (7.2 °F) did not amount to an emergency, and that describing it as one was "purely a political designation".
+Shapiro's comment was mocked on social media, and an article in The Independent quoted the United Nations, NASA, and the Intergovernmental Panel on Climate Change, each of which rejected the idea that a 4 °C (7.2 °F) increase would not amount to an emergency.